nitishyadav364/machine-learning/README.md

 # machine-learning
-these are machine kearning algorithms i had learnt.
+these are Machine Learning algorithms i have learned.